 Black Canyon of the Gunnison National Park is an often-underrated national park site in western Colorado.
 Formed by the Gunnison River over the last 15 million years, this gorgeous canyon has sheer, black-striped walls that plunge down to the water below.
-Here is how to explore this stunning park with three scenic drives plus road-trip advice from our partners at Nokian Tyres.
+Here is how to explore this stunning park with three scenic drives plus road-trip advice.

 Since it’s a canyon, the park has two distinct sides.
 From each rim you can easily see the other, but by car it takes two hours to get between them.
 The South Rim is the most visited and is home to the park’s visitor center and a reservable campground.
 If you want to drive down to the river, the East Portal Road is also located on the South Rim.

 The North Rim is more remote.
 It has an intermittently open ranger station and unpaved roads, but if you’re after a sense of solitude, this is the place to go.

 South Rim Drive is the main road to access all the viewpoints and hiking trails on the park’s South Rim.
 From the entrance station to the end of the road is 7.2 miles.
 While this might not seem like a huge distance, remember that park speed limits are lower than normal roads.
 With 12 viewpoints to stop at, the drive will also take longer than you might imagine.

 To get to the entrance station from Montrose, take Hwy.
 50 east to CO 347.
 From here, it’s approximately a 10-minute drive to the park.